alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 + Tear down the package mirrors by running `./Teardown_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
 + This will take **a few minutes** to run.

+## :point_down: Shut down SHM or SRE

+Sometimes you may want to temporarily shut down an SHM or SRE, rather than tearing it down entirely.
+You can do that with these scripts:

+On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](<https://github.com/alan-turing-institute/data-safe-haven>).
++ Open a Powershell terminal and navigate to the `deployment/administration` directory within the Safe Haven repository.
++ Then do one of the following:

+#### Shut down SHM

+`./SHM_Manage_VMs.ps1 -shmId <shm id> -Action EnsureStopped -Group All`

+#### Shut down SRE

+`./SRE_Manage_VMs.ps1 -shmId <shm id> -sreId <sre id> -Action EnsureStopped`

 ## :boot: Reboot any SHM and SRE that was shut down

+If you need to reboot an SHM or SRE that is not running, you can use the same scripts youused to shit them down, but changing the `-Action` flag to `EnsureStopped`, see below.

-Sometimes the SHM and SREs may get shut down unexpectedly.
+Note: Sometimes the SHM and SREs may get shut down unexpectedly.
 One reason could be the project Azure subscription running out of credits.
-When this happens, do the following:

 On your **deployment machine**.